girlvoice/girlvoice-gateware/README.md

 # girlvoice

-The gateware repo for girlvoice, the real-time FPGA vocoder.
+The gateware and firmware repo for girlvoice, the real-time FPGA vocoder.

 # Overview